PSSI Ketum Erick Thohir and President Joko Widodo Praise Each Other, Netizens Say - ExBulletin

 Sound of Denpasar – In front of the media team, after the game FIFA Day between Indonesian national team against Argentina at Gelora Bung Karno Main Stadium last Monday (19/6/2023), the president Joko Widodo Congratulations to President PSSI Eric Thohir.

-Quoting the official PSSI website, President Joko Widodo’s comments are a result of Erick Thohir’s success in bringing the world’s number one football team, Argentina, to Indonesia.
+Quoting the official PSSI website, President Joko Widodo’s comments are a result of Erick Thohir’s success in bringing the world’s number one soccer team, Argentina, to Indonesia.

 “It’s not easy to bring a big club like this, let alone the first place, it’s not easy if the president of the PSSI is not Pak Erick Thohir.
 We have to say it as it is “said President Joko Widodo who was accompanied by PSSI Ketum Erick Thohir who seemed to smile upon hearing the words of the number one in Indonesia.